matter-labs/paymaster-examples/README.md

 ## Commands 💻

 - `yarn hardhat compile`: Compiles the contracts.
-- `yarn run deploy`: Executes the deployment script `/deploy/deploy-greeter.ts`.
-Requires [environment variable setup](#environment-variables).
-- `yarn run greet`: Executes the script `/deploy/use-greeter.ts`, which interacts with the deployed Greeter contract.
 - `yarn test`: Runs tests. **Make sure to check the test requirements below.**
 - `yarn format`: Runs prettier formatter.

-Both `yarn run deploy` and `yarn run greet` are configured in the `package.json` file and run `yarn hardhat deploy-zksync`.
+- `yarn hardhat deploy-zksync --script <name-of-script>`: This command is used to deploy contracts.
+Scripts for deployment are located in the `/deploy` directory.

+> ⚠️ **Please Note**: Certain deployment scripts (such as `erc20FixedPaymaster.ts` and `erc721GatedPaymaster.ts`) requires contract addresses as input arguments during the contract's construction phase.

 ### Environment variables 🌳